The Making of a Medical School

 By 1969, when the first Master of Medical Science class graduated, the program was already changing the landscape of medicine in the state: accelerating the delivery of new techniques and technologies to the patient bedside, attracting more and better-qualified residents to Rhode Island’s hospitals, encouraging more young doctors to practice in the state, and stimulating more Rhode Island students (who had been the most poorly represented in the nation in medical schools) to study medicine.

 The hospitals and the community needed more, and soon a four-year medical program developed under the leadership of Dr. Stanley Aronson, founding dean of medicine, Dr. David Greer, associate and later second dean, and a cohort of medical students and faculty committed to a novel re-imagining of medical education.
-Together, they designed a program to prepare physicians committed to excellence in patient care and guided by humanistic values – the foundation on which today’s Alpert Medical School is built.
+Together, they designed a program to prepare physicians committed to excellence in patient care and guided by humanistic values – the foundation on which the Warren Alpert Medical School of today is built.

 The full medical degree program was launched in 1972, bringing with it clinical clerkships at seven affiliated hospitals and an infusion of new specialists, new laboratories, new research programs, and new clinical services.